What is post-traumatic stress disorder?

 PTSD is caused by a traumatic event or series of events.
 The event(s) may have threatened your safety or your life.
 You may be at risk for PTSD if you are a:

-- Person who responds to traumatic events, such as a firefighter, police officer, or rescue worker.
+- Front-line worker, such as a firefighter, police officer, or rescue worker

 - Person who has experienced grief, such as the unexpected loss of a loved one.